LEARNAcademy/Instructor-Handbook/README.md

 Each person answers the question and tells the group a little bit about their status coming into the day (mood/fears/situation).
 When they are done, they complete their check in by saying "I'm checking in".
 To which the group replies "Welcome".
 This continues until everyone is checked in.

 **Note for Remote:** In a virtual classroom, we require everyone turn their camera on during class check in.
 The response from the students can be a wave rather than an audible "welcome."
-The instructors will post a list of the students names in random order each morning.
-This speeds up the process of check in, considerably.
+The instructors will post the check in question and a list of the students names in random order each morning to both the class Slack channel and the Zoom chat.

 ### Plan for the Day